arthurpizza/resume/README.md

 - Advanced Wordpress administration, including maintenance and error resolution
 - Expert in building, customizing, and deploying child and original themes
+- Front-end (HTML, CSS, BootScript, JavaScript, jQuery) and Some PHP and MySQL
 - SEO and Local SEO wizard

 ### Experience